jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_B--GettingOnTheInternets.md

 		$ sudo shutdown -r now

-1. Move on to **Lab 1C**. **NOTE:** WiFi instructions below will **NOT** work for Fall 2015 (as we will use hardwired ethernet connections as described above), but there are here for you to use to get on unencrypted or encrypted WiFi networks you might have at home or at your lab.
+1. Move on to **Lab 1C**. **NOTE:** WiFi instructions below will **NOT** work yet with Rice University's WiFi network (and so we will need to use hardwired ethernet connections for this semester).
+I've put the instructions below for you to use to get on unencrypted or encrypted WiFi networks you might have at home or at your lab.